kolodny/poel/README.md

 you must `await` (or `Promise.resolve()`) the call to `poel` before the main logic of your script.
 The call to `poel` will only resolve for the master process, which most of the time is really all you want.
+Another thing to watch out for is that value passed into and back out of functions go through `JSON.stringify` and `JSON.parse`, so passing regexes and functions won't work.
+[`jsan`](https://github.com/kolodny/jsan) is one solution to pass complex objects around.

 The example above takes advantage of
 [function hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#Function_declaration_hoisting)